simonangel-fong/Note_Tech/Operating_System/ccp/security/security.md

 - `Crytographic key`

-  - a variable used in conjunction with an encryption algorithm in order to encrypt or decrypt data.
+  - a **variable** used in conjunction with an encryption algorithm in order to encrypt or decrypt data.

+---

+### Symmetric Encryption vs Asymmetric Encryption

 - `Symmetric Encryption对称加密`